on-ramp/api-doc/source/includes/_egress.md

 }
 ```

-In that case, merchant should inform the user about this email being invalid and show a link to sign up with **ON/RAMP** at [https://onrampwallet.com](https://onrampwallet.com).
+In that case, merchant should inform the user about email account being invalid and show a link to sign up with **ON/RAMP** at [https://onrampwallet.com](https://onrampwallet.com).

 ## Approve or Reject User Email Egress Invoice (User email flow)